Nursing Associate Standards 2019

 What qualifications will be achieved?

-On successful completion of the programme, apprentices will achieve a Foundation Degree Level 5 qualification as well as the Nursing Associate Apprenticeship qualification.
+On successful completion of the programme, apprentices will achieve a Foundation Degree Level 5 qualification and will be eligible to apply to the Nursing and Midwifery council (NMC) as a nursing associate.

-Nursing associates are subject to statutory regulation by the Nursing and Midwifery Council (NMC).
+Nursing associates are subject to statutory regulation by the NMC.
 The NMC sets the standards of proficiency required for entry to the professional register and these are in effect the occupational standards for nursing associates.
 The NMC also has the statutory duty to set requirements of programmes necessary to support the achievement of the occupational standard.
-The End Point Assessment assesses whether students have also passed the apprenticeship, and is based on the same professional knowledge, skills and behaviours as the occupational standards.

 Happy healthy people providing excellent compassionate care